Research Program Overview

 Blood vessels (CD31 staining) in a human tumor growing in a mouse kidney.
 By Anh.

 We have generated the first mouse model of RCC that reproduces the treatment responsiveness of patient tumors.
-We determined that tumors from patients when implanted orthotopically in mice retain the histology, gene expression, and the vast majority of the mutations of the corresponding patient tumor.
-To date, we have implanted tumors from over 200 patients.
+We determined that tumors from patients when implanted orthotopically in mice (tumorgrafts) retain the histology, gene expression, and the vast majority of the mutations of the corresponding patient tumor.
+To date, we have implanted tumors from over 700 patients.
 Most importantly, we have established that tumorgrafts in mice reproduce the drug responsiveness of RCC in patients (Sivanand et al., Sci Transl Med 2012).
-Using this model, we have found that a drug in clinical development, dovitinib, is superior to two drugs currently in use for patient care.
+We have developed protocols for the use of these mice in preclinical drug testing (Pavia-Jimenez et al., Nat Protoc 2014).
 Our goal is to use these mice to evaluate compounds emerging from our drug screens.
+Tumorgraft-bearing mice are also being used in co-clinical trials where both the patient and the corresponding mouse are being treated with a novel agent.
+Video.

 Immunohistochemistry test for BAP1 protein.
 By Payal.